liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-entries-screenlet/02-creating-the-screenlet-ui.markdown

         }
     }

-This view class works almost exactly like
+This View class works almost exactly like
 [Get Guestbook Screenlet's View class](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-get-guestbook-screenlets-ui#creating-the-view-class).
 Besides using `EntryModel` instead of `GuestbookModel`, the `ListView` adapter is the only difference.
-The adapter in `GetEntriesView` displays the entry and the name of the person who left the entry.
-It's the same adapter you used to display entries when you used the Guestbook Mobile SDK directly in `EntriesFragment`.
+The adapter in `GetEntriesView` has significantly more code than the guestbooks adapter.
+This is because the entries adapter uses the default layout `simple_list_item_2`.
+Recall that the guestbooks adapter uses the default layout `simple_list_item_1`.
+This layout is sufficient for showing guestbook names because it displays only a single string for each list item.
+Each entry, however, should display two strings: the entry's message and the name of the person who left it.
+The `simple_list_item_2` layout lets you display these strings, because it can show two strings for each list item.
+You need to tell it what two strings to display, though.
+This is why you override the `getView` method.
+After using `findViewById` to retrieve the `simple_list_item_2` layout's two strings, you use `setText` to set the strings' content to an entry's message and name.
+You then use the `setTypeface` and `setTextSize` methods, respectively, to format the entry's message in bold and shrink the name.

 Great!
-You've successfully created the Get Entries Screenlet's View class.
-Next, you'll create the server calls the Screenlet needs to retrieve the entries.
+You successfully created the Get Entries Screenlet's View class.
+Next, you'll create the Screenlet's Interactor.